mchen046/rshell/README.md

 **4. multiple rshell processes**

 Running `rshell` within rshell spawns a new process that runs within the original rshell.
-Multiple entries of `exit` are required all processes.
+Multiple entries of `exit` are required to end all instances of the rshell process.

 **5. does not support output redirection**

+`$ echo hello world > filename`

-`echo > filename`
+rshell prints `hello world > filename`

+bash redirects the output content of `echo` to a file `filename`

+**6. improper && and || connector entries**

+`ls |& echo hello |& echo world`

+rshell prints `rshell: syntax error near unexpected token '&'`

+bash executes the rightmost command, in this case `echo world`

+`ls &&&&&&&`

+rshell prints `rshell: syntax error near unexpected token '&'`

+bash prints `bash: syntax error near unexpected token '&&'`

+Note the discrepancy between the unexpected tokens '&' and '&&'